marchofnines/negotiations/README.md

 - Regularization stabilizes around 1/C=1 (i.e. C=1)
 - Using models with default parameters we see mostly overfit models with test F1 weighted scores reaching up to approximately ~0.93

-### Summary of Cross-Validation with HyperParameter Tuning Findings
+### Summary of Cross-Validation with HyperParameter Tuning Findings for LGR, RF and GBC  (Notebook 3)
 - The best non-overfit model for Logistic Regression was from set 7 and had a test f1 weighted score of 0.9502 with mean fit time 8.6s
+- RandomForestClassifier consistently underperformed GradientBoostClassifier, so we dropped it after Set2
-- The best non-overfit model for Gradient Boost Classifier was from set 8 and has a test f1 weight score of 0.9515 and a mean fit time of 13.09s.
+- The best non-overfit model for GradientBoostClassifier was from set 8 and has a test f1 weight score of 0.9515 and a mean fit time of 13.09s.
 It also had higher Cross-Validation Results than the Logistic Regression Model (0.944 vs 0.937)
+- We note that not only did GradientBoostClassifier score slightly higher than LogisticRegression, it did so with Polynomial Degree = 1 which equates to a simpler model

+### Summary of Findings for Cross-Validation / Hyperparameter Tuning for MLPClassifier (Notebook 4)
+- Using MLPClassifier allowed to leverage Neural Networks while using an sklearn classifier
+- We had some overfitting in some of our sets which we were able to address by reducing layer dimensions, number of layers, alpha and learning rate among other parameters
+- MLPClassifier's best sets were Sets 5 and 7 with a test score of ~0.931.
+Set 5 had no polynomialfeatures and used 3 layers (20,15,10) whereas Set 7 used PolynomialFeatures degree 2 and had 2 layers (64,32)
+- Our GradientBoostClassifier model from notebook 3 is still the top performer

+### Summary of Findings for Cross-Validation / Hyperparameter Tuning for KerasClassifier (Notebook 5)
+### Summary of Findings for Cross-Validation with Hyperparameter Tuning
+- In sets 3 and 4, we finally were able to find models that are not overfit, even though this was at the cost of a reduction in score.
+The best non-overfit f1 weighted score was from set 4 and was 0.894.
+- To arrive at this model, we did a compbination of reducing the number of hidden layers and the neurons per layer.
+We also increased regularization, dropout rate and batch size while decreaseing the learning rate and the number of epochs and introduced early stopping with a Learning Rate Schedule.
+- Next steps would include:
+  - Looking into why the F1Score layer was not properly built for sets 3 and 4 only
+  - Use class weights parameters to see if this improves performance.
+This makes sense since we have an imbalanced dataset.
+- The best model remains our GradientBoostClassifier with a score of 0.9515

-### Summary of Model Evaluation Findings
+### Summary of Model Evaluation Findings (Notebook 6)
+#### Overview
+- We performed HyperParameter Tuning on 5 models: `LogisticRegression`, `RandomForest`, `GradientBoostClassifier`, `MLPClassifier` and `KerasClassifier`.
+While `LogisticRegression` scored slightly less than `GradientBoostClassifier`,  we still take a look at the `LogisticRegression` so we can inspect the most important coefficients.
+- It bears reiterating that not only did GradientBoostClassifier score slightly higher than LogisticRegression, it did so with Polynomial Degree = 1 which equates to a simpler model

 #### Coefficients
 - We showed the coefficients of our best Logistic Regression Model even though we had a better GradientBoostClassifier Model.
 This was done to show the relative importance of the features.
 The features were listed from most important to least important.
 - Ability to interpret the features themselves and their effect on the target is limited due to the fact that numerical values underwent a yeo-johnson transformation and also because we have a binary classification problem which means we cannot speak in terms of an increase or decrease in the target like we can with a Regression problem.